 by Ray O'Bannon

 The road was getting slippery as darkness fell.
-The constant drizzle had left them anxious to find shelter, to get off this twisting mountain highway and rest.
+Mitch and Joyce were exhausted, wanting only to find shelter from the constant drizzle; to get off this twisting mountain highway and rest.
 None of the tiny mining towns they passed had offered any sort of lodging, or even a place to eat.
 Just closed doors and dark windows.
 It was like driving through ghost towns, Joyce thought absently.

 Then the diner came into view, neon signs casting colorful reflections in the wet pavement.
 Nearby, a hotel sign flashed it's harsh red message into the gathering night...
 Vacancy.
 They pulled off the highway, Mitch breathing a sigh of relief and saying something about hot coffee.
 Joyce smiled, glad the long day's drive was finally over.

 After a warm meal and some surprisingly good homemade pie, they left the diner and made their way to the hotel.
 The building stood shrouded in darkness, but it's outline suggested a very large and very old structure.
 The front entrance, however, was brightly lit and of relatively modern design.
 They stepped inside, the glass doors hissing closed behind them, as the girl at the front desk glanced up with a grin.